Efficient Implementation of a Single-Qutrit Gate Set via Coherent Control

-For example, the widely employed scheme for the single-qutrit gate synthesis involves gate decomposition \cite{liu2023performing,fischer2023universal}, which entails decomposing a qutrit gate into a sequence of SU(2) operations restricted to two-level subspaces.
-However, it necessitates extended gate sequences, which inevitably lead to increased operation times and considerable error accumulation, ultimately undermining the potential advantages of qutrit-based architectures \cite{wack2021}.
+For example, the widely employed scheme for the single-qutrit gate synthesis involves gate decomposition \cite{divincenzo2000,liu2023performing,fischer2023universal}, which entails decomposing a qutrit gate into a sequence of SU(2) operations restricted to two-level subspaces.
+However, this approach necessitates extended gate sequences, which inevitably lead to increased operation times and considerable error accumulation, ultimately undermining the potential advantages of qutrit-based architectures \cite{wack2021}.
 Alternatively, optimal control techniques \cite{wu2020high,cho2024direct} have been applied to design hardware-specific control pulses capable of performing the desired qutrit gates, yet this method consumes substantial computational resources and requires extensive calibrations tailored to specific hardware architectures \cite{cho2024direct}, thus limiting its scalability in practical processors.
-Therefore, there is a pressing need for the development of an efficient qutrit gate synthesis strategy, akin to those established for qubit, to mitigate the trade-offs inherent in existing schemes.
+Therefore, there is a pressing need for the development of an efficient qutrit gate synthesis strategy, akin to those established for qubits, to mitigate the trade-offs inherent in existing schemes.

-In this letter, we develop a novel protocol for the efficient implementation of a single-qutrit gate set by coherent manipulating SU(3) dynamics.
+In this Letter, we develop a novel protocol for the efficient implementation of a single-qutrit gate set by coherently manipulating SU(3) dynamics.
 Analogous to their qubit counterparts, we introduce qutrit Hadamard (H) and X gates serving as primitive operations in qutrit-based quantum computation \cite{wang2020qudits}.
 Both gates are demonstrated on a transmon \cite{Koch2007}, a fabrication-friendly superconducting circuit \cite{you2011,gu2017,krantz2019,Blais2021}, achieving an average fidelity of 99.5\% with a gate time of 35 ns.
 To explore the capability of the protocol, we implement two key quantum circuits.
-The first is qutrit Ramsey interferometry \cite{shlyakhov2018quantum,suppmaterials} analogous to a triple-slit experiment, which hold potential for high-precision phase estimation and intrinsically outperform their qubit counterparts.
+The first is qutrit Ramsey interferometry \cite{shlyakhov2018quantum,suppmaterials} analogous to a triple-slit experiment, which holds potential for high-precision phase estimation and intrinsically outperforms its qubit counterparts.
 The second is the parity-check algorithm \cite{gedik2015computational,suppmaterials}, achieving a special quantum speedup without requiring entanglement resources.
-We further validate that the circuits are readily generalizing to higher-dimensional qudits.
+Finally, we present a universal SU(3) decomposition strategy and demonstrate its high compilation efficiency through numerical analysis.